 The dark horse in the website creation process

 I love working with clients on their contact page.
 Mostly because it always gets a little forgotten and I think it is quite an important one.
-In the website creation process the home page is the one that always gets a lot of attention, and even in your mind- if you are thinking about your website; it likely takes precedence over the others.
-The main thing about the contact page is that if people got to it is because they want to talk to you.
-They want to connect.
-They want to buy.
-They want to know where you are located if that information is not anywhere else.
-They are interested!
+The home page is the one that always gets a lot of attention, and even in your mind- if you are thinking about your website; it likely takes precedence over the others.

-For some clients the contact page can be challenging to resolve
+The contact page can be sometimes challenging to resolve

 Why?
 Because it can bring up a layer of unease in ourselves.
 Offering, asking, being in charge and requesting payment is something that we are sometimes challenged with.
 We are trained to be nice, especially for women.